gaelcolas/Sampler/README.md

 in the file `build.yml`, e.g. `SemVer: '99.0.0-preview1'`.
 This can be used if the preferred method of using GitVersion is not available.

+The order how the module version is detected is as follows:

+- the parameter `ModuleVersion` is set from the command line (passing parameter to build task)
+- if no parameter was passed it defaults to using the property from the environment variable `$env:ModuleVersion` or parent scope variable `$ModuleVersion`
+- if the `ModuleVersion` is still not found it will try to use `GitVersion` if it is available
+- if `GitVersion` is not available the module version is set from the module manifest in the source path using the properties `ModuleVersion` and `PrivateData.PSData.Prerelease`.
+- if `ModuleVersion` was set through 1) or 2) it will override 3) or 4)
+- if module version is set using key `SemVer` in `build.yml` it will override 1), 2), 3), 4), and 5)

 ### `OutputDirectory`

 The base directory of all output from the build tasks.
 This is the path